-The Hawaiian civic club movement was the fulfillment of a dream for Prince Jonah Kuhio Kalanianaole.
-In 1895 he joined Queen Liliuokalani to help re-establish her government that ended unsuccessfully.
-Prince Kuhio served as congressional delegate from 1902 to 1922, during which time he secured Congressional approval of $27 million for the establishment of Pearl Harbor and Hawaii National Parks; represented the Territory of Hawaii and introduced the first statehood legislation.
-He fathered the Hawaiian homestead program initiated by Congressional Act in 1921, and was anxious that his people know more about government and the community at large to carry on the tradition of civic responsibility that he felt was vital to the development of Hawaii and its people for a better way of life.
+The Hawaiian Civic Club movement is the fulfillment of a dream for Prince Jonah Kūhiō Kalaniana‘ole.
+In 1895 he joined Queen Lili‘uokalani to help re-establish her government that ended unsuccessfully.
+Prince Kūhiō served as delegate to the U.S. House of Representatives from 1902 to 1922, during which time he secured congressional funding for Pearl Harbor and Hawai‘i National Parks; represented the Territory of Hawai‘i; introduced the first statehood legislation; and fathered the Hawaiian homestead program through enactment of the Hawaiian Homes Commission Act in 1921.
+He strongly desired that Hawaiians would know more about government and the community at large to carry on the tradition of civic responsibility that he felt was vital to the development of Hawai‘i and its people for a better way of life.

 Jonah Kūhiō Kalaniana‘ole, defined by his name as a “royal chief without measure,” created a legacy for Hawai‘i that is renowned, remembered, and revered today.
 He is the founder of the Hawaiian Civic Club movement.